voicegain/platform/ANNOUNCE.md

 * QA-1526	Web Console: Fix - When user switch context on Profile page then 2FA pop-up keeps showing each time context is changed.

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.107.0 is scheduled for 8/5/2024 between 8pm and 11pm CDT

 **Key changes related to the core APIs**